 - Overall, the proposal will reduce the uplift paid to units that consistently do not follow dispatch and will address the concerns raised by the IMM and FERC. - Several elements of the proposal will counterbalance the reductions and in many instances could lead to units receiving additional uplift by correcting perceived flaws in the current calculation.

-Change Reduces uplift Increases uplift

-Use of Tracking Desired MW X X

-Transition to Step 1 / Step 2 calculations X X

-Changes to eligibility X X
+Change Reduces uplift Increases uplift Use of Tracking Ramp Limited Desired MW X X Transition to Step 1 / Step 2 calculations X X Changes to start and stop time of eligibility X X

 Review/Endorsement Timeline